What is premature labour?

 Factors that may increase the chances of preterm labour are:

-- a suture in your cervix or a very short cervix.
+- A suture that has been placed in your cervix or a very short cervix.

-- working shift work or long hours; standing for long periods; working in a very hot environment.
+- Working shift work or long hours, standing for long periods, or working in a very hot environment.

 What are the signs?